plan-systems/design-docs/README.md

 ## Channel Protocols

 PLAN's general purpose channels are its workhorse and _raison d'être_.
 Like files in a conventional operating system, users and productivity workflows in PLAN create new channels and new channel types all the time.
-However, as a PLAN client UI interacts with a given channel, it does not use filename extensions, content-embedded markers, or just assume that content is stored in some format.
+However, as a PLAN client UI interacts with a given channel, it does not use filename extensions, content-embedded markers, or blindly assume that content is in a particular form.
 Both PLAN channel "epochs" and channel entries each embed a `plan.Block`, making each a flexible _self-describing container for any form of content_.
-This offers profound interoperability in the way that HTTP headers self-describe content for each web response.
+This offers profound interoperability in the way that HTTP headers _self-describe_ content for a HTTP response.

 | Example Channel Descriptor | Expected Channel Entry Content Codecs | Example Client UI Experience  |
 |----------------------|:--------------------:|--------------------------------------|